vanruc/todoApp/README.md

 ### Project Edit View

-In the previous section you already explore and practice on how to create an `edit view` and customize it to meet project requirements.
+In the previous section you explore and practice how to create an `edit view` and customize it to meet project requirements.
 Now it should be easier for you to create an `edit view` for your `Project` document right?

-Let demonstrate that our `project edit view` may look like below:
+Lets demonstrate that our `project edit view` may look like below:

 ![](doc_img_src/projecteditview.png)